 Question:

-A continuous random variable X X XXX is described by the probability density function (PDF) given by:
+A continuous random variable XX is described by the probability density function (PDF) given by:

 Calculate the following: